StefRuseva88/CI-workflow-ASP.NET/README.md

 ## Project Goals:

 - Implement a CI workflow in GitHub Actions.
-- Configure the workflow to run tests on the "Student Registry" application.
+- Configure the workflow to run tests on the "House Renting Sysyem" application.

 ## Prerequisites: